techidaily/site-youtube-sure/source/_posts/approved-crafting-compelling-short-videos-for-youtube-a-top-10-list.md

 ![filmora](https://images.wondershare.com/filmora/youtube-shorts-tips-10.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/O7ChChlyX2o?si=7pMKdN1NZig1kYek" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Besides that, it is also recommended to have the keyword “#Shorts” in the title of the video.
 You can also make the title of the video attractive and can even add a short description that would make your audience click on your YouTube video for sure.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/tPgf_wSdhS8?si=BHoH1ryaxmwk-8FV&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Tip 10: Promote Your YouTube Shorts Video on Other Places